AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 Didn’t Emily beg us to “dwell in possibility” ?

-that almost rhymed with the fragrance of daisies?
+that dissolves into the fragrance of daisies?